 Tobi Tobin Folly Candle ($68)

 Juicy red grapefruit plays a starring role in this bright and energetic fragrance, with complementary notes of moss and white musk.
-Pro tip: Light it up mid-January when it feels like warmth and sunshine have otherwise ceased to exist.
+Pro tip: Light it up mid-January when it feels like warmth and sunshine has otherwise ceased to exist.

 The scent equivalent of setting up camp in Joshua Tree, this blend of sage, cedar, and a touch of woodsmoke captures the dusty-sweet aroma of desert living.